Israeli disengagement from the Gaza Strip: Closure

+Gisha reported that during the 2006 winter agricultural season, in which Gaza farmers were to export produce to Israel, the West Bank, and Europe, the Karni Crossing was closed 47% of the time.
+The closures caused an estimated $30 million in losses in the first quarter of 2006 alone.
+In the first year following the disengagement, the number of trucks carrying exports from the Gaza Strip per day was fewer than 20.
+In comparison, the agreement with Israel stipulated allowing 400 trucks to exit per day.

 Museum

 In August 2008, a museum of Gush Katif opened in Jerusalem near Machane Yehuda.
 Yankeleh Klein, the museum director, sees it as an artistic commemoration of the expulsion from the 21 Gaza settlements, and the evacuees' longing to return.
 The art displayed in the museum is that of Gaza evacuees along with pieces by photographers and artists who were involved in the disengagement or were affected by it.

-In the newly renovated Katif Center, more properly called the "Gush Katif Heritage Center in Nitzan," Israel, they combine modern technology with guided tours by Gush Katif expellees to provide a very emotional experience.
-Project Coordinator Laurence Beziz notes that.
-"Our goal is to tell the story of 35 years of pioneering the land of Israel in Gush Katif and to allow an insight as to what life was in Gush Katif."
+In the newly renovated Katif Center, more properly called the "Gush Katif Heritage Center in Nitzan," Israel, guided tours are provided by Gush Katif expellees.
+Project Coordinator Laurence Beziz notes that "Our goal is to tell the story of 35 years of pioneering the land of Israel in Gush Katif and to allow an insight as to what life was in Gush Katif."